Explanatory machine learning for sequential human teaching: Experiments

 \subsection{MaRs-IB pre-test}

 We have reason to assume that the participant’s performance in the experimental task varies depending on their cognitive abilities.
-Recording their cognitive ability provides us with two possibilities: \begin{enumerate} \item It allows statistically control of the participant’s cognitive ability. \item It can be determined whether the mean cognitive ability in all experimental conditions is the same.
-If that is the case, mean differences in performance between the conditions can be interpreted without having to control for each participant’s cognitive ability first. \end{enumerate}
+Recording their cognitive ability provides us with two possibilities: \begin{enumerate} \item It allows statistical control of the participants' cognitive ability. \item It can be determined whether the mean cognitive ability in all experimental conditions is the same.
+If that is the case, mean differences in performance between the conditions can be interpreted without having to control for each participant's cognitive ability first. \end{enumerate}

+There have been two major suggestions for recording this control: either confront participants with a version of the experimental task itself or use a short intelligence test in the form of a Raven Matrices short test \cite{raven_matrix_test} or similar material.
+We argue that using the experimental task will undermine the sequential nature of our experiment, as either group would start with the low-complexity task or with the high-complexity task.
+A third option is for each group to start with their respective first task, which would introduce task familiarity effects (the high-complexity-first condition would have completed more high-complexity tasks than the low-complexity-first condition).
+This approach does not pose a good control since each group would complete a different task.